MaFi-Games/Captain-of-industry-modding/README.md

 2. Import 3D model files (OBJ, FBX, etc.) and textures (PNG, JPG, etc) to the model directory.
 You can simply use drag & drop.
 Creating a separate folder for each asset is recommended.
 3. Drag the 3D model from Project pane to the Unity scene.
 Reset its position and rotation to all zeros using Inspector (you can use the three dots menu next to transform) and make it look as you want (add materials, etc.).
 Note: it is important that your asset has zero position and rotation.
 If you need to reposition it, change the 3D model or make a child object that can be moved.
 4. Create a prefab by dragging the root object and dropping it to the project pane.
 This will make a new `.prefab` file.
 In our example we created the prefab in the `<mod name>` directory.
 5. Assign the newly created prefab to any asset bundle from the drop-down menu on the bottom of the Inspector tab.
-You can create a new bundle called `asdf` or pick any existing one.
+You can create a new temporary bundle called `asdf` or pick any existing one.
 6. To use prefabs in your mod, simply right-click any prefab and select `Copy Path`.
 That path can be used to load your prefab in the game.
 7. Follow steps under the [Packaging asset bundles](#packaging-asset-bundles) to package the created assets.